rmarsh1ua/grad_migration/README.md

 drush cset grad_migration.settings migrate_d7_filebasepath "myhost.grad.arizona.edu/mygraddrupalsite"
 drush cset grad_migration.settings migrate_d7_public_path "sites/default/files"
 ```
+Note: The migrate_d7_filebasepath variable only requires the base URL if the source site has it's own subdomain.

 10. Set the default image import size through the Drupal admin interface.
 To do this login to the new site as az_admin and navigate to
 ```